percona/pmm-doc/source/manage/server-admin-gui.rst

 AlertManager integration
 ================================================================================

+Alertmanager manages alerts from Prometheus, deduplicating, grouping, and routing them to the appropriate receiver or display component.

 This section allows you to configure `integration of Prometheus with an external Alertmanager <https://www.percona.com/doc/percona-monitoring-and-management/2.x/faq.html#how-to-integrate-alertmanager-with-pmm>`_.

 * The **Alertmanager URL** field should contain the URL of the Alertmanager